That Metal Show: Season 3 (2009)

 The season premiere kicked off as a one-hour special at the Hard Rock Cafe featuring live performances from Anvil plus Q&A with the band and an appearance from some special guests.

 Season 4 (2010)

 Keri Leigh Tucker, the first Miss Box of Junk Girl, died in late 2009 and was replaced by Jennifer Gottlieb.
 A memorial dedicated to Keri Leigh was shown after the end credits to the season premiere.
-This season also marks the last to be filmed in New York before the show relocated to Los Angeles beginning with Season 5.
+This season also marks the last to be filmed in New York before the show relocated to Los Angeles beginning with Season 5 until Season 13.

 Season 5 (2010)

 This season marks the first to be filmed at the Sony Pictures Studios in Glendale, California (a suburb of Los Angeles).

 Season 6 (2010)

 Beginning with Season 6, the show aired as a one-hour format in addition to including a musical guest for each episode.